 Alright, you lot, it's time for a brief literature lesson.
 Submitted, for your approval, the Alice books- Alice in Wonderland and Alice Through the Looking Glass.
-Despite apparently being aimed at children, and in particular, aimed directly at a certain Alice Pleasance Liddell by its author (no calls of 'paedophile', please) both of Lewis Carroll's nonsense fantasies are pretty dark upon closer examination.
+Despite apparently being aimed at children, and in particular, aimed directly at a certain Alice Pleasance Liddell by its author (make your own jokes if you want, we won't) both of Lewis Carroll's nonsense fantasies are pretty dark upon closer examination.
 You've got babies transforming into pigs, an evil Queen of Hearts screaming "OFF with their HEADS!" every five seconds, and a cruel game of croquet played with live animals.
 That's not even mentioning Through the Looking Glass, which shows that, when you get down to it, Alice is a right little madam, especially when she so rudely eats a pudding she had just been introduced to, and she completely ignores the sound advice of an old doddering knight, whom she hopes injures himself on his horse.
 No, really.
 There's this understated sense of cruelty in the books, you see, with plenty of scope for interpretation, and...

 Ah, whoops!
 Sorry about that, the English Literature student in me took over for a second there.
 Let's get back to it.

 Sure, they're really intended for children, but mostly because of the complicated puns throughout and the sheer nonsense prevalent throughout, both Alice's Adventures in Wonderland and Through the Looking Glass are rollicking good reads, even today.
-Before you raise your eyebrows in confusion, please bear in mind that this is coming from a man who reads Judge Dredd and The Walking Dead on a regular basis, and refuses to read Harry Potter on general principle.
+Trust me on this one.
 So, where am I going with this?

 In 1988, Namco released an arcade game called Märchen Maze (I know the umlaut's not there on the title screen, but it's as plain as day on the arcade flyer) which, while not a direct adaptation, was very obviously inspired by the Alice stories, as it features Alice as the protagonist, the White Rabbit as an entirely useless 'helper', and other characters from the books.
 Much like The Outfoxies, it's one of Namco's 'neglected' arcade releases, as it was only released in Japan, and has so far never made it onto any of the numerous Namco Museum collections.
 In fairness, it got a better deal than The Outfoxies, as it got ported to the PC Engine and Sharp X68000 (and the Wii's Virtual Console Arcade) but of course, all these ports were Japan-only.